aliyun/aliyun-maxcompute-data-collectors/README.md

 ---

 This project is a group of bigdata plugins for exchanging data with aliyun maxcompute.
-The plugins contain flume-plugin, kettle-plugin, ogg-plugin and odps-sqoop.
+The plugins contain flume-plugin,kettle-plugin,ogg-plugin and odps-sqoop.

 ## Requirements